-Tropical rainforests are widely regarded to harbour about half of the world’s terrestrial species, despite covering less than 10% of the world’s land surface.
+This is a project I was working on as a Postdoc at Aarhus University.
+Tropical rainforests harbour about half of the world’s terrestrial species, despite covering less than 10% of the world’s land surface.
 These numbers are not precise for various reasons, but it is clear that tropical rainforests are outstandingly (“hyper”-)diverse.
-Read more about the project on our lab webpage.
+Read more on the lab webpage.

-In my current work, we look into when and how frequently extant tropical rainforest (TRF) plant lineages have colonised the biome.
+In this project, we look into when and how frequently extant tropical rainforest (TRF) plant lineages have colonised the biome.
 We aim at identifying temporal changes of rates of TRF immigration and emigration and connect them to environmental changes over millions of years.
 First results hint at immigration rates having only contributed little to TRF diversity.

-We show the interaction of global seed plant diversity, diversification rates, and environmental variables in a comprehensive framework combining data for 330.000 seed plant species.
+What drives global plant biodiversity?
+We show the interaction of plant diversity with diversification rates and environmental variables in a structural equation model framework combining data for 330.000 seed plant species.

 Read the paper here: Tietje et al. 2022, PNAS

-My PhD work looked into bridging paleobiology with conservation-motivated questions.
-Using the amphibian fossil record, I looked into the influences of habitat types on extinction risk, the evaluation of modern day amphibians IUCN assessed extinction risk using the fossil record, and temporal variations in the influence of geographic range size on extinction risk.
+My PhD thesis bridged paleobiology and conservation-motivated questions.
+Using the amphibian fossil record, I explored the influences of habitat types on extinction risk, the evaluation of modern day amphibians IUCN assessed extinction risk using the fossil record, and temporal variations in the influence of geographic range size on extinction risk.

 The correlation of geographic range and duration of amphibian species changes over time, and is strongly connected to the global latitudinal temperature gradient.
 Our results suggest that climatic conditions influence the importance of geographic range on extinction risk for amphibians.